Install Neurox

 Quickstart

 The instructions will install a free, self-hosted deployment of a single, combined Neurox Control + Workload cluster.
-It will contain both plane components as well as management components.
+It will contain both Control plane components as well as Workload management components.
 It will be fully ready-to-use with ingress, TLS certs configured and available at your Neurox Control Portal subdomain (https://random-words.goneurox.com).

 Install process